standingjuno/standingjuno/README.md

 ### 👋 About me
 - Hi, This is **@standingjuno(Sun Juno)!**
 - I design and build robots from prototype to real-world deployment.
-- Interested in LiDAR Perception, SLAM, and Autonomous systems.
+- Interested in navigation using VLA, LiDAR/Visual SLAM, Perception System.

 ### 🎓 Education
 - **B.S in Industrial Engineering** from Gachon University, South Korea (2018.03 ~ 2025.02)